MMMZZZZ/Jellyfin-Migrator/README.md

 ### Example 2

 This second example is from another user of the script.
 I won't go into too much details since the process is the same as for the first example.
-The most important differences are that both Jellyfin and Docker were configured for slightly different paths.
+The most important differences are that both Jellyfin and Docker were configured for slightly different paths than in example 1.

 First of all, Docker was configured to mount `/mnt/user/appdata/jellyfin/config` as `/config` (compare that to the Docker mapping from example 1!).
 Secondly, the `metadata`, `plugin`, ... folders were _not_ located within a `data` subfolder.
 Oh, and his media folders were slightly different, of course.